Twofour2/IteratorKit/readme.md

 - More advanced oracle room effects

 **Contact**
-Feel free to get in touch with me via the rainworld discord (same username as github).

-If you release your mod, please send me your oracle.json file so I can add it to the test oracle list.
+~~Feel free to get in touch with me via the Rain World discord (same username as GitHub).~~ ~~If you release your mod, please send me your oracle.json file so I can add it to the test oracle list.~~ This fork does not expect users other than the original creator's mod under the same name.
+Should Twofour2 reach out for me to help out on the base IteratorKit, this fork will be shuttered in favor of contributing to the original.